dave-007/Teach-To-Learn-Azure-In-2024/slides/Slides.md

 ---

-- Concepts & Theory
+# Concepts & Theory

     - Review Exam Page
     - Review Study Guide
+    - Study When I Can
+    - Role -> Learning Paths -> Modules -> Units

 ---

-- Hands-On Labs
+# Hands-On Labs
     - Git Repo (free and public)
     - Lab provider (cost, MCT access)
     - Follow your curiosity thru MS Learn Quickstarts & Walkthroughs

 ---

-- Test Prep
+# Test Prep
     - The point of test prep is to spotlight your knowledge gapg
     - You only LEARN when you get a question WRONG
     - MS Practice Assessment (free)